DannyBen/fredric/README.md

 --------------------------------------------------

 The command line utility `fred` acts in a similar way.
-To set your FRED API Key, simply set it in the environment variables `FREDRIC_KEY`:
+To set your FRED API Key, simply set it in the environment variable `FREDRIC_KEY`:

 `$ export FREDRIC_KEY=y0urAP1k3y`